 Extensive records documenting the MCSA’s history and the activities of its members are archived in the University of Cape Town Libraries Special Collections at BC1421.
 You can access or download the archives catalogue here.

-Members who wish to consult the archives must please ask Isaac Ntabankulu or Clive Kirkwood to find what they need in the climate controlled stack.
+Members who wish to consult the archives must please ask Ms Michal Singer or Mr Isaac Ntabankulu to find what they need in the climate controlled stack.
 It will then be available upon their arrival at UCT.